-The delivery is completed when buyer pick up the goods from seller at the named place (warehouse, storage or factory etc.), seller don’t clear the customs for export.
+The delivery is accomplished when the buyer picks up the goods from the seller at the named place (warehouse, storage or factory etc.), the seller doesn’t clear the customs for export.
 Buyer controls freight from door to door.
 The contractual shipper on the waybill should be the buyer.

-The buyer will designate one freight forwarder that will arrange to pick up the shipment from the named place and undertake booking, customs declaration, inspection, and delivery to the destination.
+The buyer will designate one freight forwarder to arrange to pick up the shipment from the named place and undertake booking, customs declaration, inspection, and delivery to the destination.
 And the relevant expenses should be at the buyer’s cost.

 FOB – Free on Board

-The seller’s delivery is completed when the goods across the ship’s rail.
-Buyer controls ocean freight routing.
-Fob terms requires that the seller also clears the goods for export.
-Generally, if you are importing from China this is the term most often used.
+The seller’s delivery is completed when the goods are across the ship’s rail.
+The buyer controls ocean freight routing.
+Fob terms require that the seller also clears the goods for export.
+Generally, this is the term most often used in importing from China.

-The buyer will designate one freight forwarder that will arrange the transportation after the shipment is loaded on board the ship and undertake booking, customs clearance, inspection, and delivery to the destination.
+The buyer will designate one freight forwarder to arrange the transportation after the shipment is loaded on board the ship and undertake booking, customs clearance, inspection, and delivery to the destination.
 And the relevant expenses should be at the buyer’s cost.

 CFR – Cost and Freight (named port of destination)

-The seller’s delivery is completed when the goods across the ship’s rail at destination port.
-The seller have to pay for the shipment’s delivery to the destination port and declaration the customs for export.
+The seller’s delivery is completed when the goods are at the port of destination across the ship’s rail.
+The seller has to pay for the shipment’s delivery to the destination port and declaration the customs for export.

-The seller will designate one freight forwarder that will arrange a trailer for transportation and undertake booking, customs declaration, inspection, and delivery to the destination.
-And the seller’s burdens the relevant expenses.
+The seller will designate one freight forwarder to arrange a trailer for transportation and undertake booking, customs declaration, inspection, and delivery to the destination.
+And the seller burdens the relevant expenses.

 CIF – Cost, Insurance and Freight (named port of destination)